CodeXCourses/level-2-course-content/week-4/day-1-assignment.md

    - Create a `tailwind.html` file.
    - Include the Tailwind CSS file using a CDN.
    - Add a container with a heading and a button styled with Tailwind CSS classes.
-   - **Verification**: Take a screenshot of your `tailwind.html` file showing the Tailwind CSS setup and elements.

 ### Part 3: Basic Styles with Tailwind CSS